haxtheweb/edtechjoker/draft-outline.md

   - switch laptops or clone and setup their project locally to review code
     - Each pair should be looking through code of the other group at the same time
   - Create an issue that has 3 recommendations for how they could improve their element overall at a code level (CSS, JS logic, or HTML structure)
   - Create a list of things that can be removed or refactored in each element.
 Removing code is just as important as adding the Right code.
+This is variable but try to shoot for at least 3 things that can be removed / cleaned up.
   - Cards are to be enhanced based on the feedback received in the issues found
   - Post a link to the issue queue of each project.
 There should be 4 issues posted in each queue
 ## Homework for Thursday